vidarsko/ComFiT/docs/ClassBoseEinsteinCondensate.md

 bec.evolve_comoving_dGPE(number_of_steps, velx, method='ETD2RK') evolves the system in the frame moving at speed velx in the x direction (relative to the labframe).
 This solver allowes for gamma to be spatialy dependent.

-All the evolvers allowes you to choose which solver you want to use.
+All the evolvers allows you to choose which solver you want to use.
 The default is ETD2RK which is a second order solver.
 The other implemented choise is ETD4RK which is fourt order.
 For details see the documentation or bully Vidar.